-- a. authorise the absence, and the student and DOSE should agree future engagement expectations or a return to study plan if required, to ensure that the student can continue on their current programme of study.
+- 11. Schools must provide clear information to students on how they can report an absence and students should be encouraged to get in touch if they are unable to attend and engage with their course. - 12.
+Student absences of up to 6 days3 may be considered 'authorised' if the student notifies the University in accordance with School guidance. - 13.
+Students who are (or were) unable to attend or engage for more than 6 days due to illness, incapacity, emergency or other valid reason, should inform the School Director of Student Experience (DOSE) via their School Office or other appropriate channel, and a medical certificate, or suitable alternative evidence, must be obtained and sent to the DOSE.
+In these circumstances the DOSE may: - a. authorise the absence, and the student and DOSE should agree future engagement expectations or a return to study plan if required, to ensure that the student can continue on their current programme of study.
 If a medical certificate is not provided, or the DOSE is not satisfied with the evidence provided, the absence may not be authorised. - b.
-Liaise with the Director for the Student Experience in Professional Services, or their deputy, to consider if the University's Fitness to Study Policy should be implemented. - 19.
-In circumstances where a student's absence is expected to prevent them from progressing on their current course, the School Student Progress Committee should liaise with the Student Life Centre and the SSRO in relation to temporarily or permanently withdrawing the student (TWD or PWD).
+Liaise with the Director for the Student Experience in Professional Services, or their deputy, to consider if the University's Fitness to Study Policy should be implemented. - 14.
+In circumstances where a student's absence is expected to prevent them from progressing on their current course, the School Student Progress Committee should liaise with the Student Advice and Guidance team (formerly SLC) and the Student Records and Data team (formerly SSRO) in relation to temporarily or permanently withdrawing the student (TWD or PWD).

-Note about Student Route/Tier 4 students with extended absences:

-When a School becomes aware that a Student Route/Tier 4 student will not be able to resume their studies after 60 days, they must contact SSRO at the earliest opportunity.
-In these circumstances if it is agreed between SSRO and the School that a student is temporarily or permanently withdrawn (TWD or PWD), sponsorship (as defined by UKVI) will be withdrawn.
+Note about students with Student Sponsor status and extended absences: When a School becomes aware that a student with Student Sponsor status will not be able to resume their studies after 60 days, they must contact UKVI Records team at the earliest opportunity.
+In these circumstances if it is agreed between the UKVI records team and the School that a student is temporarily or permanently withdrawn (TWD or PWD), sponsorship (as defined by UKVI) will be withdrawn.

 In exceptional circumstances, such as serious illness or injury, the University may continue to sponsor a student for longer than 60 days providing this is agreed with both the DOSE and the Director for the Student Experience, Division for the Student Experience (or deputy), and the student can still complete their course within their existing visa when they resume their studies.
-SSRO will liaise with the Head of OSCAR/Compliance Officer and Director for the Student Experience in relation to any such student withdrawals and may notify the Student Funding Team or Sussex Abroad Office where appropriate.
+The UKVI Records team will liaise with the UKVI Compliance Manager and the Director for the Student Experience in relation to any such student withdrawals and may notify the Student Funding Team or Sussex Abroad Office where appropriate.

-Students should be referred to student services such as International Student Support or the Student Life Centre for non-academic advice.
+Students should be referred to the Student Advice and Guidance team for non-academic advice.